Don Cherry (trumpeter)

-Donald Eugene Cherry (November 18, 1936 – October 19, 1995) was an American jazz trumpeter.
-Beginning in the late 1950s, Cherry had a long tenure performing in the bands of saxophonist Ornette Coleman, as on the pioneering free jazz albums The Shape of Jazz to Come (1959) and Free Jazz: A Collective Improvisation (1960).
-He also collaborated separately with musicians such as John Coltrane, Charlie Haden, Sun Ra, Ed Blackwell, the New York Contemporary Five, and Albert Ayler.
+Donald Eugene Cherry (November 18, 1936 – October 19, 1995) was an American jazz trumpeter, bandleader, and multi-instrumentalist.
+Beginning in the late 1950s, he had a long tenure performing in the bands of saxophonist Ornette Coleman, including on the pioneering free jazz albums The Shape of Jazz to Come (1959) and Free Jazz: A Collective Improvisation (1961).
+Cherry also collaborated separately with musicians including John Coltrane, Charlie Haden, Sun Ra, Ed Blackwell, the New York Contemporary Five, and Albert Ayler.

 Cherry released his debut album as bandleader, Complete Communion, in 1966.
-In the 1970s, he became a pioneer in world fusion music, drawing on traditional African, Middle Eastern, and Hindustani music.
+In the 1970s, he became a pioneer in world fusion, with his work drawing on African, Middle Eastern, and Hindustani music, as heard on the 1975 release Brown Rice.
 He was a member of the ECM group Codona, along with percussionist Naná Vasconcelos and sitar and tabla player Collin Walcott.
-AllMusic called him "one of the most influential jazz musicians of the late 20th century."
+Chris Kelsey of AllMusic called Cherry "one of the most influential jazz musicians of the late 20th century."

 Early life

 Cherry was born in Oklahoma City, Oklahoma, to a mother of Choctaw descent and an African-American father.
 His mother and grandmother played piano and his father played trumpet.
-His father owned Oklahoma City's Cherry Blossom Club, which hosted performances by Charlie Christian and Fletcher Henderson.
-In 1940, Cherry moved with his family to Los Angeles, California.
-He lived in the Watts neighborhood, and his father tended bar at the Plantation Club on Central Avenue, which at the time was the center of a vibrant jazz scene.
+His father owned Oklahoma City's Cherry Blossom Club, which hosted performances by jazz musicians Charlie Christian and Fletcher Henderson.
+In 1940, Cherry moved with his family to the Watts neighborhood of Los Angeles, where his father tended bar at the Plantation Club on Central Avenue, at the time the center of a vibrant jazz scene.
 Cherry recalled skipping school at Fremont High School in order to play with the swing band at Jefferson High School.
-This resulted in his transfer to Jacob Riis High School, a reform school, where he first met drummer Billy Higgins.
+This resulted in his transfer to Jacob Riis High School, a reform school, where he met drummer Billy Higgins.